-The terms of any Long-Term Contracts resulting from this solicitation will be finalized between the Distribution Companies and successful bidders based on the proposals submitted and selected in accordance with the process set forth in this RFP.10 This RFP includes form Power Purchase Agreements for Offshore Wind Energy Generation ("Form PPAs", one for National Grid and another for Eversource and Unitil).
+submitted and selected in accordance with the process set forth in this RFP.14 This RFP includes form Power Purchase Agreements for Offshore Wind Energy Generation ("Form PPAs"), one for National Grid and another for Eversource and Unitil.

-Section 83C requires the Distribution Companies, in coordination with the DOER, to solicit proposals from developers of Offshore Wind Energy Generation projects in a fair and nondiscriminatory fashion, and, provided that reasonable proposals have been received, enter into cost-effective Long-Term Contracts for Offshore Wind Energy Generation.
+Section 83C requires the Distribution Companies, in coordination with DOER, to solicit proposals from developers of Offshore Wind Energy Generation projects in a fair and nondiscriminatory fashion, and, provided that reasonable proposals have been received, enter into cost-effective Long-Term Contracts for Offshore Wind Energy Generation.
 The standards and criteria set forth in this RFP are designed so proposals selected for contract negotiations will serve the interests of Section 83C by furthering those projects that have a strong likelihood of being financed and constructed and that will provide a reliable and cost-effective source of long-term Offshore Wind Energy Generation to the Commonwealth.

-In addition to the statutory requirements set forth in Section 83C, the Distribution Companies are issuing this RFP in accordance with regulations promulgated under Section 83C by the Department of Public Utilities ("DPU"), 220 C.M.R. § 23.00, et seq.
-This RFP outlines the process that the Distribution Companies plan to follow to satisfy their obligations under Section 83C and 220 C.M.R. § 23.00, et seq. and sets forth the timetable regarding the solicitation process, provides information and instructions to prospective bidders, and describes the bid evaluation process that will be followed once bids are received.
+Proposals received will be subject to review by DOER and the EOHED in consultation with an Independent Evaluator, and the Distribution Companies shall offer technical advice.
+This RFP outlines the process that DOER and the Distribution Companies plan to follow to satisfy their respective obligations under Section 83C and the 2022 Act, sets forth the timetable proposed by the DOER, in coordination with the Distribution Companies, regarding the solicitation process, provides information and instructions to prospective bidders, and describes the bid evaluation process that will be followed once bids are received.